Skagit Station

-Skagit Station is a multimodal transportation hub in Mount Vernon, Washington, United States served by Amtrak, and local transit agencies.
-The facility at 105 East Kincaid Street was built in 2004 to replace the former Amtrak station on 725 College Way, which is currently used as a yard office by BNSF Railway.

-It connects with services provided by Skagit Transit, Whatcom Transportation Authority and Island Transit along with Amtrak and Greyhound.
+Skagit Station is a multimodal transportation hub in Mount Vernon, Washington, United States served by Amtrak trains; Greyhound intercity buses; and Skagit Transit, Whatcom Transportation Authority and Island Transit local buses.
 Commuter buses to Everett Station provide onward connection to Sound Transit, Everett Transit and Community Transit services.
+The facility at 105 East Kincaid Street was built in 2004 to replace the former Amtrak station at 725 College Way, which is currently used as a yard office by BNSF Railway.